wavelet-space/vault/index.md

 <canvas id="canvas"></canvas>

 Welcome to my website.
-Here I share what I learned about nature.
+Here I share what I have learned about nature.
 You can contact me via <a href="mailto:david.landa@protonmail.com">email</a> or visit my <a href="https://github.com/uetoyo/">GitHub</a>.

 ## Education